JavierKipen/probeam/README.md

 ```
 # Reusing the code

-Upon use of this code for research purposes, please cite [our paper](https://docs.anaconda.com/free/anaconda/install/linux/)
+Upon use of this code for research purposes, please cite our paper.